about14sheep/yell_proxy_chat/README.md

 The Serv foolder holds the current state of the backend built in Flask, Sqlalchemy, and Redis

-The client folder is simply a 'create react app' as placeholder
+The client folder holds the current state of the react-redux frontend